 In terms of taste, this is likely the sweetest super-hot pepper you are going to find.
 In fact, the Puckerbutt Pepper Company grows them that way.
 They want their peppers to not only challenge the taste buds but to also enhance the flavor of food.
 There’s a lot more flavor to the Carolina Reaper then you’ll find in most extremely hot peppers.
 In fact, the extreme hot sauces made from it are quite tasty if you are used to super-hots.

-Still, a warning: this is a scorching chili.
-Eating it raw is not ever advised, and touching it with bare hands can actually cause severe burns.
-There are lots of hot pepper dare devils that have recorded their experiences eating this hot pepper raw, so it’s easy to see for yourself − just take a look on YouTube.
+First, a warning: this is a scorching chili.
+Eating it raw is not ever advised.
+This is an extreme heat that works better diluted into other ingredients.
+There are lots of hot pepper daredevils that have recorded their experiences eating this hot pepper raw, so it’s easy to see for yourself − just take a look on YouTube.

-This is not a pepper you’re going to find at your local store.
-Check out Puckerbutt Pepper Company’s store online.
-They sell Carolina Reaper seeds, along with other merchandise.
+This is not a pepper you’re going to find at your local store very often.
+If you want it fresh, you’ll want to look to specialty stores or chili farms.
 Or if you prefer, you can find Carolina Reaper hot sauces, seeds, and more online from vendors like Amazon or specialized gardening sites.
 We also sell it in powdered form from our Spicery.

 Make sure you climb up to this level.
 Don’t jump to the Carolina Reaper from a jalapeño heat tolerance level or even a cayenne tolerance level.
 They don’t live in the same zip code.
 In fact, they aren’t even on the same planet.
 The pepper scale is a journey.
 If you want to reach and really enjoy the Carolina Reaper heights, you need to work your way up.
 It’s definitely not a pepper for everyone, but for those that love it as hot as the sun, welcome home.

 In dried form, these Carolina Reapers will last quite a long time.
 But just as using fresh, take care in the handling.
 The extreme heat remains the same.
 This pack is from Wicked Tickle.